-We have recently received a large volume of applications and processing is taking longer than normal.
-If your application is complete; including all required information and supporting documentation, we will provide you an outcome as soon as possible.
+We continue to receive a large volume of applications and processing is taking longer than normal.
+If your application is complete, including all required information and supporting documentation, we will provide you an outcome as soon as possible.

 I need help now